Building a Raspberry Pi 3/4/5 Baby Monitor

 • Add video walkthrough pitch

-• The Kinobo mini USB mic is discontinued, replaced with well-reviewed Samson GO portable mic
+• The Kinobo mini USB mic is discontinued so I replaced it with a well-reviewed Samson GO portable mic

 • Add clarification for installing the right Binary distribution